microsoft/playwright/docs/api.md

 (async () => {
   // Must be a function that evaluates to a selector engine instance. const createTagNameEngine = () => ({
-    // Selectors will be prefixed with "tag=".
-    name: 'tag',

     // Creates a selector that matches given target when queried at the root.
     // Can return undefined if unable to create one. create(root, target) {